-- increasing our vulnerability to a downturn in general economic conditions or in pricing of our products; and - · limiting our ability to react to changing market conditions in our industry and in our customers' industries.
+- increasing our vulnerability to a downturn in general economic conditions or in pricing of our products; and - limiting our ability to react to changing market conditions in our industry and in our customers' industries.

 In addition, borrowings under our existing credit facility bear interest at variable rates.
 If market interest rates increase, such variable-rate debt will create higher debt service requirements, which could adversely affect our cash flow.
 Our interest expense for the year ended December 31, 2007 was \$61.1 million.
-A 1% increase or decrease in the applicable interest rates under our credit facility, using average debt outstanding at June 30, 2008, would correspondingly change our interest expense by approximately \$5.2 million per year.
+A 1% increase or decrease in the applicable interest rates under our credit facility, using average debt outstanding at September 30, 2008, would correspondingly change our interest expense by approximately \$4.9 million per year.

-If our credit ratings decline in the future, the interest rates we are charged on debt under our credit facility will increase by up to 0.75%
+If our credit ratings decline in the future, the interest rates we are charged on debt under our credit facility will increase by up to 0.75%.

 In addition to our debt service obligations, our operations require substantial investments on a continuing basis.
 Our ability to make scheduled debt payments, to refinance our obligations with respect to our indebtedness and to fund capital and non-capital expenditures necessary to maintain the condition of our operating assets, properties and systems software, as well as to provide capacity for the growth of our business, depends on our financial and operating performance, which, in turn, is subject to prevailing economic conditions and financial, business, competitive, legal and other factors.
 In addition, we are and will be subject to covenants contained in agreements governing our present and future indebtedness.
 These covenants include and will likely include restrictions on certain payments, the granting of liens, the incurrence of additional indebtedness, dividend restrictions affecting subsidiaries, asset sales, transactions with affiliates and mergers and consolidations.
 Any failure to comply with these covenants could result in a default under our credit facility.
-Upon a default, unless waived, the lenders under our credit facility would have all remedies available to a secured lender, and could elect to terminate their commitments, cease making further loans, institute foreclosure proceedings against our or our subsidiaries' assets, and force us and our subsidiaries into bankruptcy or liquidation.
-In addition, any defaults under the credit facility or any other debt could trigger cross defaults under other or future credit agreements.
-Our operating results may not be sufficient to service our indebtedness or to fund our other expenditures and we may not be able to obtain financing to meet these requirements.
+Upon a default, unless waived, the lenders under our credit facility would have all remedies available to a secured lender, and could elect to terminate their commitments, cease making further loans, institute foreclosure proceedings against our or our subsidiaries' assets, and force us and force our indebtedness or to fund our other expenditures and we may not be able to obtain financing to meet these requirements.